City : Learning Slopes : What Employers Want

 3) IT Skills: IT (Information Technology) skills are getting more and more important for a lot of jobs so having strong skills in IT could really help you stand out as a job applicant.

 5) Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start.
-Check out some of your options on the Employment Sectors floor of this building.
+Check out some of your options on the Sector Specifc Qualifications floor.

-6) Team-work: Can you work well in a group and with others?
-Have you completed tasks and met targets as part of a wider team?
-Employers want someone who is able to work well with the people already in their office.
-Think about times you have worked on projects with others or when you played on a sports team and had success and tell your employer about it.
+6) Team-work: Employers want someone who is able to work well with the rest of the team.
+Think about times you have worked on projects with others or even a time you had success playing a team sports.

 10) Problem Solving: Employers like to be able to see that you can solve problems confidently and independently.
 Being able to use your initiative and think creatively when a problem needs solving is a very valuable skill.